 Several works have previously analyzed Sgr's structural and kinematic properties, looking for signs of the ongoing destruction of the galaxy.
-Aiming to reproduce the stream properties, \citet{Penarrubia2010} proposed an scenario in which Sgr progenitor is a late-type, rotating disk galaxy, inclined $20 \degree$ with its orbital plane. \citet{Lokas2010} focused on reproducing the properties of the core of the galaxy from a similar starting point.
+Aiming to reproduce the stream properties, \citet{Penarrubia2010} proposed a scenario in which Sgr progenitor is a late-type rotating disk galaxy inclined $20 \degree$ with the normal vector of its orbital plane. \citet{Lokas2010} focused on reproducing the properties of the core of the galaxy from a similar starting point.
 Both works presaged a rotating core remnant for Sgr, which later works were unable to confirm.
 Of special relevance to this discussion are \citet{Penarrubia2011} and \citet{Frinchaboy2012}.
-Both used samples of giant stars with $\vlos$, concluding that Sgr kinematics were well reproduced by those of a pressure-supported system, i.e.\ non-rotating.
-Interestingly, a preliminary version of the data presented by \citet{Frinchaboy2012} was used in \citet{Lokas2010} as comparison with the rotating remnant $N$-body galaxy.
-The \Gaia mission has brought new possibilities to study Sgr in detail; in the recent contribution of \citet{Vasiliev-Belokurov2020}, the authors do not find any significant rotation signal from their best fitting $N$-body model.
+Both used samples of giant stars with $\vlos$, concluding that the Sgr kinematics were well reproduced by those of a pressure-supported system, i.e.\ nonrotating.
+Interestingly, a preliminary version of the data presented by \citet{Frinchaboy2012} was used in \citet{Lokas2010} as a comparison with the rotating remnant $N$-body galaxy.
+The \Gaia mission has brought new possibilities of studying Sgr in detail; in the recent contribution of \citet{Vasiliev-Belokurov2020}, the authors did not find any significant rotation signal from their best-fitting $N$-body model.
 It is worth noting that some residual rotation ($< 4 \kms$) was found by \citet{Frinchaboy2012}, although they concluded that it could be due to other factors rather than intrinsic rotation from Sgr's progenitor.

 Many aspects are contributing to the observed velocity field, making this a difficult issue.
-Only having access to the full phase-space information allows to untangle the most relevant ones:
+Only having access to the full phase space information allows us to untangle the most relevant ones.

 \begin{itemize}